This table has been sorted to display the lowest total price deals first.

 If that still doesn't satisfy your storage needs, then consider looking at the Samsung Galaxy Note line which boasts bigger storage sizes both internally and expandable with an SD card.
 After all, the A series is made to be affordable, so keep your expectations realistic.

-The A50 battery comes in at 4,000mAh which is comparable to several of the Galaxy S10 family models, so you should find you're more than able to get through the day.
+The A50 battery comes in at 4,000mAh which is comparable to the Samsung Galaxy S20, so you should find you're more than able to get through the day.
 That said, battery life varies massively from user to user, though Samsung says you can expect around 23 hours of talk time on this battery.
-For comparison, the Galaxy S7’s battery is 3,000mAh and the Galaxy Note 9 comes in at the same 4,00mAh capacity.
+If you are looking for a bigger battery and have a bigger budget, then look at the S20 Plus line-up.

 The Samsung A50 comes in several colours: